 This particular recipe is just about the easiest recipe in the world to make, although it can sound a bit complicated at first.
 If you’ve never experienced the sweet creamy flavor of a Real Marshmallow, you are in for a treat.
 These light fluffy munchies will make your tastebuds dance.

+Place the saucepan over medium heat, stirring occasionally.
 Scrape the edges of the pan to get ALL of the sugar crystals.

 Increase heat to med/high and cook the syrup until it reaches 244 degrees ( Borderline Firm Ball Stage) on the Candy thermometer.
 Immediately remove from heat.